MuMiN-dataset/mumin-build/README.md

 MuminDataset(num_nodes=XXXXX, num_relations=XXXXX, size='large', compiled=True)
 ```

-After compilation, the dataset can also be found in the `mumin-<size>.hdf`
+After compilation, the dataset can also be found in the `mumin-<size>.zip`
 file.
 This file name can be changed using the `dataset_path` argument when
 initialising the `MuminDataset` class.
 If you need embeddings of the nodes, for
 instance for use in machine learning models, then you can simply call the